EU and US kiss and make up on trade

 "This was a good, constructive meeting.
 Thank you, Donald," Juncker said in the Rose Garden.

-"I came to Washington today not to give unsolicited advice but to offer increased cooperation.
-We will always keep dialogue open," he also said at the CSIS.
+"I came to Washington today not to give unsolicited advice but to offer increased cooperation," he also said at the CSIS.

 "Obviously the European Union, as represented by Juncker and the United States, as represented by yours truly, love each other!", Trump tweeted after getting the Juncker treatment.